Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/manage_bandwidth_vRack_api/guide.en-gb.md

 ## Objective

 With the private network, compatible dedicated servers benefit from a guaranteed minimum bandwidth of 1 Gbps.
-In the event of increased activity, this bandwidth can be increased on comptabile servers.
+In the event of increased activity, this bandwidth can be increased on compatible servers.

 **In this guide, we explain how you can easily increase or decrease the private bandwidth of a dedicated server.**